henson1091102/henson1091102/README.md

-I'am 1st grade colledge student and I major in ai
+I'am 1st grade college student and I major in ai